cs-uob/COMSM0085/exercises/part2/src/js/static.md

 validator](https://validator.w3.org/).
 It consists of a `<head>` and a `<body>`.

 * The `<head>` sets the title, loads some nice fonts from the web, and declares that `style.css` is the stylesheet.
+Finally, the `<script>` tag tells the browser that there is JavaScript code to be run in the file `script.js`, which will be retrieved from the same location as the page that is being loaded.
 * The `<body>` describes a document with four sections:
   * There is a `<header>` with a big heading reading "The City of Bristol".
   * There is a `<nav>` [navigation